- Sharing a Single RAM Between CPU and GPU

 Latency

-The diagram below shows one full clk25 period (40 ns) covering a GPU slot followed by a CPU slot.
+The diagram below shows a timing plot of a full GPU slot followed by a CPU slot.

 Legend:

-- Orange box: CPU read request outputted (at RAM’s read data output)
+- Orange box: CPU read request outputted (at RAM’s read data output), stable for 20ns.

-- Red box: GPU latency (with reference to GPU cache)
+- Red box: GPU latency (with reference to GPU cache), 20ns

 - Pink box: GPU read request outputted at the